rvale92/Supabase_learning/README.md

-# 🧠 Certification Study Platform
+# 🧠 Supabase MySQL for Certification Study Platform

 A static HTML/JavaScript web app designed to help users prepare for technical certifications.
 Now enhanced with Supabase for dynamic content, quiz tracking, and user progress.